 To promote healthy skin in the summer months, increasing vitamin C usage would be a good idea.
-Moisturisers with this ingredient are a good place to start as it helps hydrate the skin, alleviate hypersensitivity and photosensitivity, and encourages glowing skin.
+Moisturisers with this ingredient are a good place to start as it helps hydrate the skin, alleviate hypersensitivity and photosensitivity, and encourage glowing skin.

-Other active ingredients to avoid prior to sun exposure or in direct sunlight include hydroquinones and exfoliating acids like BHAs, AHAS, salicylic acid and lactic acid.
+Other active ingredients to avoid prior to sun exposure or in direct sunlight include hydroquinones and exfoliating acids like BHAs, AHAs, salicylic acid and lactic acid.